Moat Cottage – Suffolk

 Service: Daily housekeeping service.
 Chefs, activities and experiences can all be organised for you.

-Price from: £955 per night (minimum 3 night stay at weekends).
+Low Season Price From: £1,216 per night (minimum 3 night stay at weekends).

 One of the more quirky properties on the estate, Moat Cottage is for would-be kings and children with large imaginations.
 With its hilltop location surveying the surrounding estate, and access by a wooden footbridge, this is the most luxurious fortress you’ll ever find.
 This Tudor farmhouse has six en-suite bedrooms, one which is located in the separate boathouse, spacious beamed living areas, opening out onto wide terraces and a well equipped kitchen with large island.
 Moat Cottage is supremely comfortable with underfloor heating on all three levels.
 Head outside for some amazing alfresco BBQ dining, to soak in the hot tub, row the boats around the moat or try your hand at catching fish with the fishing rods.